wpswings/subscriptions-for-woocommerce/README.txt

 * New: Subscription Box Feature
 * New: AmazonPay Payment Gateway.
 * New: PayFast Payment Gateway
-* Fix: Stripe Renewal Issue solved in case renewal failed related to try again issue
+* Fix: Stripe Renewal Issue solved in case renewal failed related to try again issue.

 = 1.7.5 - Released on 27 January 2025 =
 * New : Latest WP(6.7.1) and WC(9.6.0) Compatibility